 The Comptroller's Regional Economic Data provides economic data for 12 regions across Texas.
 Each snapshot tracks regional trends in population growth, personal income, jobs and wages, and education.
 The snapshots also highlight issues of particular focus to individual regions such as health care access, income inequality and economic development.

-EDA Publications and Reports
+DAT Publications and Reports

-EDA publishes downloadable informational brochures and publications on a broad range of topics including:
+DAT publishes downloadable informational brochures and publications on a broad range of topics including:

 - budgeting manuals for Texas cities and Texas counties;